AlphaPay – Merchant Services Agreement

 All monetary amounts referred to in this Agreement are in Canadian dollars or US dollars unless otherwise indicated.

 The parties have required that this Agreement and all documents and notices resulting from it be drawn up in English.
 Les parties aux présentes ont exigés que la présente convention ainsi que tous les documents et les avis qui en découleront soient rédigés en anglais.

 This Agreement, and any amendment hereof, may be executed and then delivered via facsimile transmission, via the sending of PDF or other copies thereof via email and in one or more counterparts, each of which shall be deemed an original but all of which taken together shall constitute one and the same instrument.

 The parties agree that electronic signatures will have the same legal effect as original (i.e. ink) signatures and that an electronic, scanned, facsimile, or duplicate copy of any signatures will be deemed an original and may be used as evidence of execution.

 All capitalized terms used but not otherwise defined herein shall have the same meaning set out in the Order Form or the Standard Terms available at https://www.alphapay.com/standard-terms

-|Settlement Method||AlphaPay shall, after deducting all agreed Fees payable to AlphaPay from the corresponding Transaction, remit the balance to Client by way of Electronic Fund Transfer to Client’s Nominated Bank Account in Canadian dollars (CAD).
+|Settlement Method||AlphaPay shall, after deducting all agreed Fees payable to AlphaPay from the corresponding Transaction, remit the balance to Client by way of Electronic Fund Transfer to Client’s Nominated Bank Account in Canadian dollars (CAD) or US dollars (USD).
 AlphaPay shall, in no event, be liable to Client for any loss resulting from the failure to notify AlphaPay of changes in the Nominated Bank Account information as required by this Agreement, except for sole proprietors in Quebec, where these events result from AlphaPay’s acts or those of its representatives.|